 September to April11am – 9:30pm daily

 Christmas Day and ANZAC Day 1pm – 9:30pm

 LAST FLIGHT DEPARTS 30 MINUTES PRIOR TO CLOSING TIME

 Family Travel Tips: You can take a second trip around the star for as little as $2 per person extra.
 You need to exit and buy the additional tickets in the gift shop.

 If you have small children in a pram you may not be able to take the pram with you.
 An attendant will let you know when you are having your tickets scanned.

 Melbourne Star parking is available in the shadow of the Docklands star Ferris Wheel.
 Harbour Town East car parking has over 2200 spaces available in its multi-story park.
 Prices for parking is $5 an hour for the first 6 hours then $40 maximum for up to 24 hours.
 The Melbourne Star is located 200 meters from the car park.
 Discount Parking is available if you are also shopping at Harbourtown outlets.
 For more information on Parking at the Melbourne Star check the website here

 There is a shopping hub called Harbor Town Docklands located next to the Melbourne Star.
 Harbour Town Docklands has toilets and a variety of places to eat.
 Eating at Docklands restaurants is one of the most popular things to do in Melbourne today.

 If you require wheelchair access, you are requested to let the attendant know when you are purchasing your tickets and they will be able to direct you to the access points you will need.

-The Melbourne Star were nice enough to provide us with a free ride.
-Our views expressed here are our own and are no way influenced by our free entry on the Melbourne Star.
+The Melbourne Star was nice enough to provide us with a free ride.
+Our views expressed here are our own and are in no way influenced by our free entry on the Melbourne Star.